Lawouach/WebSocket-for-Python/README.md

 ws4py comes with a few examples:

- * The echo_cherrypy_server provides a simple Echo server.
+ * The ```echo_cherrypy_server``` example provides a simple Echo server.
 It requires CherryPy 3.2.2.
-Once started, you can point your browser (it has been tested with Chrome 15.0.854.0).
    Open a couple of tabs pointing at http://localhost:9000 and chat accross those tables.
+Tested with:
+   * Chrome 17.0.963.83
+   * Firefox 11

  * The droid_sensor_cherrypy_server broadcasts sensor metrics to clients.
 Point your browser to http://localhost:9000 Then run the droid_sensor module from your Android device using SL4A.